Ramses (spacecraft): Farinella

-The first selected CubeSat will be built by Tyvak International (Italy), a company that developed the Milani CubeSat for the Hera mission.
+The first selected CubeSat, named Farinella after the Italian planetary scientist Paolo Farinella, will be built by Tyvak International (Italy), a company that developed the Milani CubeSat for the Hera mission.
 The small spacecraft will combine the dust analyser of Milani with the low-frequency radar of Juventas, another CubeSat of Hera.
-The dust analyser will study material released from the surface of Apophis and the radar will investigate the asteroid's internal structure.
+The dust analyser, called VISTA, will study material released from the surface of Apophis and the radar will investigate the asteroid's internal structure.